How to Run Multiple OpenClaw Instances on One Machine (and Why Containers Win)

 Fleet dashboard: the optional cloud dashboard aggregates events from all containers into a single view.
 One screen shows which instances triggered policy violations, which agents accessed sensitive files, and which redactions fired.

 Without Shield, multi-instance deployments create blind spots.
 You might secure one instance carefully while another runs unmonitored.
-Per-container Shield daemons ensure every instance has the same baseline protection, regardless of who configured it or when it was created.
+Per-container Shield daemons ensure every instance has the same baseline protection and resource visibility, regardless of who configured it or when it was created.

 Skip the Multi-Instance Config Maze